permguard/permguard/www/content/docs/0.0.x/concepts/permissions/ledgers.md

 This provides a structured way to manage `authz` models which include **manifests, schemas, policies, and permissions**.

 {{< callout context="note" icon="info-circle" >}}
-In the [ZTMedFlow sample](/docs/0.0.x/getting-started/hands-on-example/), the `ztmedflow` ledger is one of the example ledgers created in the sample.
+In the [PharmaAuthZFlow sample](/docs/0.0.x/getting-started/hands-on-example/), the `pharmaauthzflow` ledger is one of the example ledgers created in the sample.
 {{< /callout >}}

 ## Policy Ledger